 As mentioned, signs aren’t usually the priority for meta-level Witcher 3 builds.
 One reason for this is that many abilities in the signs tree tend to require heavy investment to be worthwhile.
 Other marginal improvements aren’t meaningful when you can get extra sign intensity out of glyphs and potions.

 That said, certain signs are more useful than others, depending on your needs.
-For example, Aard and Igni have many applications.
+For example, Aard and Igni are arguably the best sign skills because they have so many applications.
 Aard is an excellent way to ground flying creatures, and it also opens lighter targets like canines and humanoids up to being blasted on their ass and promptly skewered.
 Igni, meanwhile, is an excellent method for keeping the likes of drowners and kikimoras flailing and burning while you chew up their friends.

 As mentioned earlier in the article, skills like Strong Back can be useful temporarily, so it may be worth it to pick it up just to slot it in and out when convenient.
 Decisions like these boil down to personal choice considerably more than those to do with the numbers game, and it’s up to you how much you engage with the general skills.

 On the Path

 Having gone over specific abilities and the general rules of investing in alchemy, combat, and signs skills, it’s also worth it to go over broad best practices.
 One simple but often overlooked tip: invest only in the skills you actually use.
 A continuous stream of Igni’s fire sounds interesting and can certainly fit well into specific builds, but if you put points in it only to use it three times and abandon it, that’s just a wasted slot full of wasted ability points.